uberduck-ai/uberduck-ml-dev/README.md

 ## Overview

 This repository is based on the NVIDIA Mellotron.
-The state of the various latent space features are.
+The states of the various latent space features are

 - Multispeaker training (functioning, beneficial) <br>
 - Torchmoji conditioning (functioning)  <br>